classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/features/user-groups.md

 This is the most awaited feature of AddChat.
 AddChat automatically detect your website user groups.
 And then as a website Admin, you can visit AddChat admin panel and set permissions for the groups.
 Like, which group can chat with which.

+>{success} AddChat support multiple user groups e.g a user can belongs to multiple groups.

 - [Setup User Groups](#Setup-User-Groups)
 - [Set Groups Permissions](#Set-Groups-Permissions)